 If you want to reach out to me, contact me on Instagram, Twitter or any other major social media platform, my username on all of them is @mrballen

-Today’s podcast will feature 2 sailing horror stories.
-The audio from both of these stories has been pulled from our main YouTube channel, which is just called "MrBallen," and has been remastered for today's podcast.
+Today’s podcast will feature three stories that remind us the most dangerous threats are oftentimes the ones you can’t see.
+The audio from all three stories has been pulled from our main YouTube channel, which is just called "MrBallen," and has been remastered for today's podcast.

 Story names, previews & links to original YouTube videos: